Frequently Asked Questions

 If you refuse to remove your face mask and staff are unable to check your photo ID, this may mean that you will not be issued your ballot paper, so might not be able to vote.

 Polling station staff will look at the photo on your photo ID and the name to check that this matches your name on the electoral register.
 If you are unsure if your photo will be recognised, you can apply for a free Voter Authority Certificate with a recent photo of yourself.
-More info at https://www.electoralcommission.org.uk/i-am-a/voter/voter-id/applying-a-voter-authority-certificate
+More info at https://www.electoralcommission.org.uk/voting-and-elections/voter-id/applying-a-voter-authority-certificate

 If your concerns relate to your gender presentation, the Voter Authority Certificate does not include a gender marker.